GaGa55555LaLa/GaGa55555LaLa/README.md

 * Executive Secretary – NTHU Computer Science Student Association

 ## Contact Information
 If you'd like to get in touch or learn more, feel free to reach out.
-You can find additional contact information in my personal profile.
+You can find additional contact information in my [blog](gaga5lala.dev).